steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 However, when you open the framework on macOS, there's no binary.
 WTH?
 Then I remembered reading that Big Sur ships with [a built-in dynamic linker cache of all system-provided libraries](https://mjtsai.com/blog/2020/06/26/reverse-engineering-macos-11-0/).
 Luckily, [Hopper](https://www.hopperapp.com/) has already been updated to know about that shared cache, so you can load it via `/System/Library/dyld/` and then select `UIKitCore` as target.

 Wait until everything is loaded and then select File -> Produce Pseudo-Code File for All Procedures.
 This might take a few hours.
-Once the file is generated, pick a *fast* text editor (my weapon of choice is Sublime for these) and load the file.
+Once the file is generated, pick a *fast* text editor (my weapon of choice is Sublime Text for these) and load the file.
 There, we search for `_throwForUnsupportedNonMacIdiomBehaviorWithReason:` again.

 The problem: The file is heavily obfuscated, Hopper can't read the selector names.
 We can search for the string "Unsupported iOS or Mac Catalyst iPad Idiom" to find the selector matching to `_throwForUnsupportedNonMacIdiomBehaviorWithReason:`.
 In my case that's `sub_7fff465801e5`.